 Short-eared Owl Range Map

-Peregrine Falcons are birds of prey that can be found everywhere in Alaska and are actually located on every continent except Antarctica.
-Because of their fondness of nesting on the sides of tall buildings, these raptors are common in cities where they can become quite the local celebrities!
+Because of their fondness for nesting on the sides of tall buildings, these falcons are common in cities where they often become local celebrities!

 Peregrine Falcon Range Map